avisoventures/avisoventures.github.io/content/posts/ray-dalio-bridgewater-issue-log.md

 * "Who was responsible" I assume is more like "who touched the problem last" or "who discovered the problem".
 * While he claims it was applied company-wide, it likely works best for parts of the company with frequent semi-manual transactions.
 * The last point, where things that going into log needs be reviewed was only implied.
-* This is a major time and management committment.
+* This is a major time and management commitment.
 * You'll need some scale in order to make this work.

 It's not an exact mapping to DevOps style "Blameless Postmortems" but perhaps similar in spirit.